Kaitangata Mine disaster: Rescue attempts

 Immediately after the explosion the station master, J B Griffen, sent the company's train to Balclutha to get Dr Smith.
 He arrived on the scene some 25 minutes later.
 While this was happening, men from the neighbouring mines gathered and organised a group of volunteers to either rescue the miners or recover their bodies.
 Fire damp initially prevented rescuers from entering the mine.
 Those first entering the mine were W Shore, R M Sewell, Mr Aitcheson, and some unnamed others.
 They found two falls in the mine, which had been caused by the explosion.
 Also the brattices which allowed air circulation had been destroyed and temporary canvas ones needed to be installed prior to further searching.
 Several of those installing the canvas ones were almost suffocated.
 The condition in the mine remained dangerous and those working in it had to do so in shifts because of the impact of after damp.
 All hope of finding the miners alive was abandoned at this point.

-The Company Manager, James Davidson, Mr Watson, and the mining engineer Mr Twinning were in Dunedin when the explosion occurred and on learning of it took the 11:25am train to Stirling.
+The Company Manager, James Davidson, Mr Watson, and the mining engineer Charles Twinning were in Dunedin when the explosion occurred and on learning of it took the 11:25am train to Stirling.
 On the information they had when they left Dunedin they had no idea of the scale of the disaster until the arrived at Stirling.
 There they were informed that some 30 or more men, including the mine Manager William Hodge were in the mine when the explosion occurred and that none were likely to be alive.

 By 12pm one body and the youngest person killed, 14-year-old Charles McDonald, was recovered from the mine but he could only be identified by his clothing as he was so badly burnt.
 Two more, William Hay and Edward Beardsmore were recovered by 12:25pm.
 James Beardsmore Junior was the next one recovered.
 All three had been killed by the after damp.
 Thomas Black, George Jarvie, Thomas Frew, and Caleb Beardsmore were next, bringing the total to 8 by 1:35pm.
 At the same time Mr Farra, a Company Director, telegraphed the Company Secretary, Mr Horkins to get 20 Green Island miners to assist in recovery operations.
 Constable Warren telegraphed at 1:40pm stating that in addition to the 8 bodies recovered another 28 were still in the mine.
 None were expected to be alive.
 The scene at the mine entrance at 1:30pm was described as lamentable with weeping women and children at the scene.